davewalker60/pmdup/pages/booking-rooms.md

 ></iframe>

 # Reserve your spot
-To participate in the initial room selection process:
+To request lodging:<!--participate in the initial room selection process:-->
 * Read this entire web page top to bottom.
 * Complete and submit the PMDUP 2027 Lodging Request form (at bottom)
 * Agree (in form) to register for camp within a week of registration opening later this year
-* Send your 1750 peso ($100 USD) deposit by the April 27, 2026 deadline.<!-- reserve your room</span> while they last (they are going fast!) and pay separately.join the waitlist.-->
+* Send your 1750 peso ($100 USD) deposit.<!-- by the April 27, 2026 deadline.<!-- reserve your room</span> while they last (they are going fast!) and pay separately.join the waitlist.-->

 ### Initial room selection process

+The initial room selection process deadline has passed.
+We are currently working on the "Tetris puzzle" and those who got their deposits in on time are being contacted now.
+Even so, this section is still worth reading...

 Like last year, we will attempt to fit everyone who has their deposit in by the initial selection deadline into the Tetris puzzle of rooms and room preferences.
 Hopefully, the process will take less time than the month or more of followups it took last year.